A woman with facial redness

 ·

 It feels like a bizarre time warp.
 You take a few sips of wine, a shot of tequila, or gulp down a beer, and your body responds with a full-out protest: instead of feeling mellow, you turn bright red, feel uncomfortably hot, and get that thumping, rapid heartbeat.
 What is this?
 A freakishly early hangover?
-No way — that’s not due for at least another few hours.
+A bad batch from a bottle that sat out too long?
 You might chalk it up to a bad day or a sensitive stomach, but the real reason could be hiding in plain sight: alcohol intolerance.

 We all know that drinking too much can leave us feeling less than stellar, but when that “ick” comes on after just a drink or two, it means there’s something deeper going on.
+If you’re wondering, “Why does my nose get stuffy when I drink alcohol?” or “Why is my alcohol tolerance so low all of a sudden?” it’s time to dig deeper.
+Is this an allergy to alcohol or something else altogether?
+While allergies to alcohol happen, it could be alcohol intolerance.
 Let's unpack the ten common symptoms of this condition and explore some ways we can manage it.

 What Causes Alcohol Intolerance?

-Simply put, alcohol intolerance is the body’s adverse reaction to alcohol.
-While facial flushing, nausea, headaches, a stuffy nose, and itchiness are the most common symptoms, low blood pressure, high heart rate, diarrhea, hot flashes, and shortness of breath are typical as well.
-It's largely a genetic issue, caused by an inability to metabolize alcohol properly.
+Unlike allergies to alcohol, intolerance is largely a genetic issue caused by an inability to metabolize alcohol properly.
 The culprit?
 An enzyme called aldehyde dehydrogenase (ALDH), which (normally) works together with another enzyme — alcohol dehydrogenase — to metabolize alcohol in the liver.

 When everything is functioning as it should, alcohol dehydrogenase breaks down alcohol into a substance called acetaldehyde — a highly reactive, toxic compound that's a main player in causing hangover symptoms and is more toxic than alcohol itself.
 Next, aldehyde dehydrogenase quickly steps in and converts the toxin into a harmless substance called acetic acid, a compound similar to vinegar.
 Once formed, acetic acid becomes a metabolic substrate: the body uses it for energy and expels the byproducts easily, without any harmful effects.